 Exclusion – where a person with a conviction can be excluded from entering certain areas for up to two years.
 This may include electronic monitoring.

 Residence – where a person with a conviction has to live at a certain address for example approved premises such as a hostel or a private address.
-This is approved by the National Probation Trust.
+This is approved by the Community Rehabilitation Company (CRC) or the National Probation trust (NPS).

 Mental Health Treatment – this can only be imposed with the consent of the person with a conviction, and is done under the direction of a doctor or psychologist.